-In this strategy, a company offers their customers a free service in addition to a paid version which includes more features, or removes advertising.
+In this strategy, a company offers their customers a free service in addition to a paid version which includes more features or removes advertising.

 LinkedIn is a good example of the freemium + upsell strategy.
 Anyone can sign up for a LinkedIn account.
 It’s free and all you need is an email address to get started.

-But, if you want to see a full list of people who have viewed your profile, use the InMail feature, or gain better access to job posts, you’ll need a premium account which comes with a price tag.
+But, if you want to see a full list of people who have viewed your profile, use the InMail feature, or gain better access to job posts, you’ll need a premium account that comes with a price tag.

 2. Multiple Editions

-With this pricing strategy, you create different packages for various groups of customers, and let them choose the one that is right for them.
+With this pricing strategy, you create different packages for various groups of customers and let them choose the one that is right for them.

-The price of the different packages can be based on many factors such as a number of customers, usage, etc. They are usually dictated by the type of service the business is offering.
+The price of the different packages can be based on many factors such as the number of customers, usage, etc. They are usually dictated by the type of service the business is offering.
 Cell phone companies are a great example of multiple edition pricing.

 3. Pay As You Go